England win thriller to keep Ashes series alive

 After 1981 and 2019, 2023 can now be added to the list of Headingley Ashes epics.

-It may not have reached the ultimate climax of Stokes and Jack Leach's 10th-wicket partnership four years ago but it was still another another day of almost tortuous tension.
+It may not have reached the ultimate climax of Stokes and Jack Leach's 10th-wicket partnership four years ago but it was still another day of almost tortuous tension.

 Every run was cheered and wickets were met with silence - apart from in the pockets of Australian green and gold in the stands.